Spoonail-Iroiro/maginai/MOD_DEVELOP_en.md

 - Async functions such as loading external data: Register them as [Postprocess](#postprocess)
     - Use `maginai.setModPostprocess` to set a `Promise` as Postprocess
 - Modifying data: `gameLoadFinished` [event](#events)
-    - Just before displaying the title screen, the initialization of instances of each class such as `tGameTalkResource`, which are members of `tWgm`, is completed.
-So you can modify tone data, etc there.
+    - The event fires just before displaying the title screen, the initialization of instances of each game class such as `tGameTalkResource` or `tGameCharactor`, which are members of `tWgm`, is completed.
+So you can modify tone data, etc. there.
-- After loading save data: `saveLoaded` [event](#events)
+- Access data in the save: `saveLoaded` [event](#events)
-    - After selecting save data and just before the character becomes controllable by player, so you can make modifications that access the save data.
+    - The event fires after selecting save data and just before the character becomes controllable by player, so you can make modifications that need to access the loaded save data there.

 ### Postprocess
 Since only synchronous code can be written in `init.js`, to complete asynchronous processing before loading the next Mod (and before loading the game), use the Postprocess feature provided by maginai.